dahvid10/Terrorism_Torture/README.md

 - corporate experiments and assasinations on unknowing employees
 - state department
 - potential war outbreaks in east africa
+- tribalistic and cultic crimes especially to taita and coastal tribes
 - internet of bodies
 - people's minds seem to be allowing robotic manipulation
 - memory scans of brains to examine people's lives